MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/fin-ops-core/fin-ops/index.md

 ---
-title: Dokumentation til Finance and Operations-ansøgning
+title: Dokumentation for Finance and Operations-applikation
-description: Dokumentation til Finance and Operations-apps.
+description: Dokumentation for Finance and Operations-apps.
 author: tonyafehr
 ms.date: 04/13/2021
 ms.topic: index-page